Putting Kansas Kids & Rural Schools First

 Meet Lorie Wood

-Throughout her career, she intentionally chose to teach in rural communities, where strong schools play a central role in the health of towns and the opportunities available to students.
+Throughout her career, she has intentionally chosen to teach in rural communities when possible.
+So she knows first-hand that strong schools play a central role in the health of towns and the opportunities available to students.

 In 2019, Lorie moved to Kansas to be closer to her aging parents and to embrace a slower pace of life after being diagnosed with Multiple Sclerosis (MS).